Happy Summer!

 how not to miss CSA pickups going forward.
 I know this is a lot of info

-but I want to give y’ass every possible option I can think of to not miss out
+but I want to give y’all every possible option I can think of to not miss out

 on any of our CSA Shares.